Introduction

 The nail unit consists of several anatomical components, each serving a specific function in nail production, protection, and maintenance.

 Nail bed: The tissue beneath the nail plate, richly supplied with blood vessels and nerve endings.
 It provides the vascular supply that delivers nutrients and oxygen to the matrix and supports the attachment of the nail plate to the underlying tissue.
-Separation of the nail plate from the bed (onycholysis) creates an environment susceptible to secondary infection.
+Attachment is not a simple adhesion: the nail bed surface is organized into fine longitudinal ridges that interlock with corresponding ridges on the ventral surface of the plate, while a basement membrane seals the interface.
+This interlocking topography is what holds the plate firmly in place as it grows distally.
+Onycholysis — the visible separation of plate from bed — represents disruption of this interlock and basement membrane seal, creating a microenvironment that is more susceptible to secondary infection.

 Cuticle (eponychium): The thin fold of skin at the base of the nail that seals the junction between the proximal nail fold and the nail plate.
 It provides a barrier against moisture, bacteria, and fungi — a protective function that is compromised when cuticles are aggressively trimmed or damaged.